jkhaha/plant_diary/README.md

 This application is made for plant lovers who have a difficult time keeping track of all the plants in their home.

+## Built with

+- Ruby on Rails using MVC pattern
+- Bcrypt for authentication
+- Bootstrap and custom CSS

 ## Screenshots

 <img width="1426" alt="screen shot 2018-12-13 at 12 07 02 pm" src="https://user-images.githubusercontent.com/38592156/49955130-1b54e000-fed0-11e8-95c8-5cdbffd29505.png">